Everolimus

 Summary

-• Everolimus (Afinitor) is indicated for various conditions including advanced hormone receptor-positive, HER2-negative breast cancer in postmenopausal women, progressive neuroendocrine tumors of pancreatic origin, and gastrointestinal or lung origin in adults, advanced renal cell carcinoma after failure of treatment with sunitinib or sorafenib in adults, renal angiomyolipoma and tuberous sclerosis complex not requiring immediate surgery in adults.
-It is also used to treat adult and pediatric patients aged 1 year and older with TSC who have subependymal giant cell astrocytoma that requires therapeutic intervention but cannot be curatively resected.
+• Afinitor (everolimus) is indicated for the treatment of postmenopausal women with advanced hormone receptor-positive, HER2-negative breast cancer in combination with exemestane after failure of treatment with letrozole or anastrozole; for the treatment of adults with progressive neuroendocrine tumors of pancreatic origin (PNET) and adults with progressive, well-differentiated, non-functional neuroendocrine tumors (NET) of gastrointestinal (GI) or lung origin that are unresectable, locally advanced, or metastatic; for the treatment of adults with advanced renal cell carcinoma (RCC) after failure of treatment with sunitinib or sorafenib; for the treatment of adults with renal angiomyolipoma and tuberous sclerosis complex (TSC), not requiring immediate surgery; for the treatment of adult and pediatric patients aged 1 year and older with TSC who have subependymal giant cell astrocytoma (SEGA) that requires therapeutic intervention but cannot be curatively resected; and for the adjunctive treatment of adult and pediatric patients aged 2 years and older with TSC-associated partial-onset seizures.

 Product Monograph / Prescribing Information